agj/tielmaps/README.md

 ## The code

-The files are organized in this way:
+The files are organized this way:

 - `source/` holds all the source files.
   - `elm/` holds the Elm code that does all the magic.
     - `Main.elm` is the Elm entry point. **Start looking here!**
     - `Assets/` has files with pictures of tiles, sprites and tilemaps, which are used in the demo level.
-    - `Main.d.ts` is a Typescript types declaration file.
-Basically just makes the Elm code more understandable to Typescript code.
+    - `Main.d.ts` is a TypeScript types declaration file.
+Basically just makes the Elm code more understandable to TypeScript code.
-  - `ts/index.ts` holds some wrapping Typescript code for the Elm stuff.
+  - `ts/index.ts` holds some wrapping TypeScript code for the Elm stuff.
 The few lines of code that receive data from the Elm side and actually place pixels on the screen are here.
   - `html/index.html` is just the single HTML file that will hold all the other stuff.
 - `tests/` has some unit tests.
 Not very important unless you care about those.
 - `benchmarks/` has some code that checks how fast or slow some code is.
 Also not very important.
 This folder is set up as a separate Elm project with its own dependencies.
 - `elm.json` has all the [Elm configuration][elmjson] in it, like the packages this project depends on.
 - `package.json` has the [Node configuration][packagejson], including its package dependencies.
 Defines some scripts to simplify development (read more about that in the following section).
-- `ts-config.json` has the [Typescript configuration][tsconfig]; basically some rules on how to interpret the code and convert to Javascript.
+- `ts-config.json` has the [TypeScript configuration][tsconfig]; basically some rules on how to interpret the code and convert to JavaScript.
-- `.parcelrc` tells Parcel that it should use the Typescript compiler for the Typescript code.
+- `.parcelrc` tells Parcel that it should use the TypeScript compiler for the TypeScript code.
 - `.env` contains [environment variables][envvar], specifically one that tells Parcel not to use the Elm debugger, because it sadly slows down this application due to its many events per second.

 ## Hack it

-You'll need [Node][node] 14 or higher installed.
+To start, you'll need [Node][node] 14 or higher installed.

 After downloading or cloning this repository into your computer, go into that directory in a terminal and run `npm install`.
-This will install other dependencies automatically, like the [Parcel][parcel] bundler.
+This will install other dependencies, like the [Parcel][parcel] bundler.

-The bulk of the code is written in [Elm][elm], but a bit of it is [Typescript][ts], which is just Javascript with types (which helps by giving errors if you use things incorrectly).
+The bulk of the code is written in [Elm][elm], but a bit of it is [TypeScript][ts] (just JavaScript with types).

 Running the `npm run build` command will create the output HTML and JS files inside the `dist/` folder.